gaopinghuang0/gaopinghuang0.github.io/_Rmd/2017-11-1-assumptions-of-statistics-methods.Rmd

 $$Variance_{A–B} ≈ Variance_{A–C} ≈ Variance_{B–C}$$

-## Categorical data, chi-square test
+## Categorical data, chi-square test, loglinear analysis

 ### 1. Independence of data
 For the chi-square test to be meaningful it is imperative that each person, item or entity contributes to only one cell of the contingency table.
 Therefore, you cannot use a chi-square test on a repeated-measures design.